sarahciston/codingcare/posts/guide.md

 The time we offer each other matters.
 Sharing it with our active and equal attention is one of the most generous things we can offer to one another.

+>"It's really reassuring to always come back to this environment of, "Okay, [...] you can go on your own journey at your own pace.
+And you can explore your own things and there's no one right way to code.”
+>>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 ### Believe in snacks

 Seriously, snacks are essential.
 Without fail, when I asked what makes our community thrive, everyone said: SNACKS!
 Support snacks at all costs.
 Snacks are magic.
 How do snacks do it?
 I don't know, ask snacks.
 Make sure you budget for snacks.